Galster-dev/CrowdedSheriff/README.md

 # How to use
 1. Everyone in the lobby *must* have this mod
-2. Build [server](https://github.com/Galster2010/Impostor/) or [get latest release](https://github.com/Galster2010/Impostor/releases/latest) and set it up
+2. Your server has to be patched (as for now) to allow non-impostors to kill.
+To do this build [this server](https://github.com/Galster2010/Impostor/) or [get latest release](https://github.com/Galster2010/Impostor/releases/latest) and set it up
 3. Connect to server via [CustomServersClient](https://github.com/andruzzzhka/CustomServersClient/) or [these instructions](https://impostor.github.io/Impostor/)
 4. Enjoy the game